lucassabreu/coderockr-way-project-setup/README.md

 Development Start
 -----------------

-Add `cwps.lucassabreu.test` to your `/etc/hosts` and run `yarn start`, all dependencs will be installed and a watch-server using webpack will be started at http://cwps.lucassabreu.test:3000.
+Just run the command `yarn start`, the service must be served through `http://localhost:3000` to [Netlify Auth Providers](https://www.netlify.com/docs/authentication-providers/) to work.

+The command will watch for changes on the source and update it automatically.

 Deploy
 ------